J

 Common Health Issues

-Another problem you need to look out for is Von Willibrand’s disease, which causes excessive bleeding from an insufficient level of clotting proteins in the blood.
-Potential owners should never neglect the health of their new dogs; always try to buy from a reputable breeder who screens for health problems and follow up with your vet on a regular basis to catch potential health problems as early as possible.
-Despite the severity of some conditions, the Jackabee can still live some 10 to 15 high-quality years.
-In summation, these are the most common health problems that afflict this hybrid dog:
+Another problem you need to look out for is Von Willebrand’s disease, which causes excessive bleeding due to a deficiency of von Willebrand factor (VWF), a protein that helps platelets stick together and to blood vessel walls during clotting.
+Potential owners should never neglect their dog’s health; always buy from a reputable breeder who screens for health problems, and follow up with your vet regularly to catch issues as early as possible.
+Despite the severity of some conditions, the Jackabee can still live 12 to 15 high-quality years.

 White and tan Jackabee lying on top of a wicker hamper.